 Signs banking and financial documents;

-Responsible for the accuracy of the reporting data on the maintenance financial activities communities;
+Responsible for the accuracy of reporting data financial activities Communities;

-Without a power of attorney, acts on behalf of the Community, makes transactions stipulated by the Law, opens bank accounts, issues powers of attorney, represents the Community in courts, issues orders within its competence, hires and dismisses employees.
+Without a power of attorney, he acts on behalf of the Community, carries out transactions provided for by the Law, opens bank accounts, issues powers of attorney, represents the Community in courts, issues orders within his competence, hires and dismisses employees.

 9. CONTROL AND AUDIT BODY

 9.1.
-The Audit Commission is elected by the General Meeting of the Community for a period of ______________ (e.g. 3of the year) composed of ___________ (specify quantity) a person to check the financial activities of the Community and is accountable to him.
+The Audit Commission is elected by the General Meeting of the Community for a period of ______________ (for example 3of the year) composed of ___________ (specify quantity) a person to check the financial activities of the Community and is accountable to him.

 9.3.
 The Audit Commission of the Community conducts annual audits of the financial and economic activities of the Community.